tingq3/Mini-Portfolio/data/projects/dungeon-mania/README.md

 In order to implement this project, we made heavy use of design patterns and the object-oriented paradigm to encapsulate complex behaviours in simple interfaces.

+As this project was a university project, the source code is not public.
+However, I am able to grant access to potential employers on request.